-5.3 Internal Control and Audit Systems
+5.3 Internal Control and Internal Audit Systems

 - (1) The Board of Directors realizes the significance of the internal control system and has arranged for its implementation in order to provide reasonable assurance of operational efficiency, financial report credibility and compliance with regulations and policies, as well as anti-corruption guidelines.
 The Internal Audit Function is set up with independence in their discharge of duties.
-They are responsible for the sufficiency and efficiency of the internal control system for the various activities of the Company and report to the Audit Committee and the Board of Directors respectively. - (2) The Board of Directors annually reviews the suitability and adequacy of all five components of the internal control system: Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring.
+They are responsible for reviewing the sufficiency of the internal control system for the various activities of the Company in order to report to the Audit Committee and the Board of Directors respectively. - (2) The Board of Directors annually reviews the suitability and adequacy of all five components of the internal control system: Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring.
 This is to ensure achievement of the Company's objectives and goals; and to consistently improve the internal control system. - (3) The Board of Directors provides for an official and transparent system through which the relationship between external and internal auditors can be maintained.
-The Audit Committee shall adequately support the Board of Directors' duty and responsibility in auditing the operations of the Company and its subsidiaries.
+In this regard, the Audit Committee is required to support the Board of Directors' duty and responsibility in auditing the operations of the Company and its subsidiaries.
 Also, the Audit Committee shall fairly and independently provide opinions on internal control and risk management systems.